oconpa/facial_rekog_tute/README.md

 1. Make sure you have the default **Invoke URL** copied into your clipboard from API Gateway, then goto your cloud 9.

-2. In frontend/src/Components/ImageGridList.js, on line 33 substitute 'REPLACE ME' with the invoke URL
+2. In frontend/src/Components/ImageGridList.js, on line 33 substitute **REPLACE ME** with the invoke URL

 3. Test the app.
 To test the listgallery feature goto the gallery page.
 If successful the images you uploaded via the upload page should now be rendering on the gallery page.